Unlocking Structured Thinking in Language Models with Cognitive Prompting: Cognitive Prompting

 \section{Cognitive Prompting}

-Cognitive prompting organizes problem-solving through a structured sequence of human-like COPs, enabling LLMs to tackle complex tasks across domains such as mathematics, logic, creativity, and decision-making.
-This method, inspired by principles in cognitive psychology, breaks problems into stages like goal clarification, decomposition, filtering, and integration—mimicking the way humans refine their understanding of tasks.
-By leveraging this structured approach, cognitive prompting enhances clarity, interpretability, and adaptability in LLM reasoning.
+CP structures problem-solving into a sequence of COPs, enabling LLMs to address complex tasks across domains like mathematics, logic, and decision-making.
+Drawing from cognitive psychology, CP breaks problems into stages that mimic human task refinement, enhancing clarity, interpretability, and adaptability.
+Unlike methods such as CoT \cite{wei2022chain}, CP provides multi-dimensional depth without manual solution design.